annefried/annefried.github.io/_pages/publications.md

 Jakob Prange, Charlott Jakob, Patrick Göttfert, Raphael Huber, Pia Wenzel Neves, and Annemarie Friedrich.
 2025. <a href="https://aclanthology.org/2025.konvens-2.18/"> Overview of the SustainEval 2025 Shared Task: Identifying the Topic and Verifiability of Sustainability Report Excerpts.</a> In Proceedings of the 21st Conference on Natural Language Processing (KONVENS 2025): Workshops, pages 229–238, Hannover, Germany.
 HsH Applied Academics. <i>(non peer-reviewed)</i>

 Hanna Schmück, Michael Reder, Katrin Paula, and Annemarie Friedrich. <a href="https://www.cmc2025.uni-bayreuth.de/pool/dokumente/CMC-2025-Proceedings-2.pdf">A Case Study on Annotating and Analysing Situation Entity Types in Reddit Discussions on Democracy</a>.
 Accepted to CMC Corpora.
 September 2025.
-Bayreuth, Germany. <i>(to appear)</i>
+Bayreuth, Germany.

 Christian Jaumann, Annemarie Friedrich, and Rainer Lienhart. <a href="https://aclanthology.org/2025.sdp-1.21/">Coling-UniA at SciVQA 2025: Few-Shot Example Retrieval and Confidence-Informed Ensembling for Multimodal Large Language Models</a>.
 In Proceedings of the Fifth Workshop on Scholarly Document Processing (SDProc), co-located with ACL 2025.
 Vienna, Austria.<br/>